 Insurance claims are managed by the Company's professional Claims staff many of whom have insurance and legal professional qualifications.
 Their responsibilities include reviewing initial loss reports, analyzing coverage issues, evaluating and reserving claims, and paying settlements.
 When appropriate the Claims staff engage external professional advisors such as Counsel, Loss Adjusters and Engineers to support the effective management of claims.
 Claims are allocated to staff according to their expertise and experience and most specialize in particular product segments and geographies.
-Some insurance claims are handled by third party claims service providers who have limited authority and are subject to oversight by the Company's professional Claims staff.
+Some insurance claims are handled by third party claims settift.
 The Claims staff work closely with senior management, as well as underwriting, finance and actuarial.